Import pySpark

 In this PySpark SQL article, you have learned distinct()

-method which is used to get the distinct values of rows (all columns) and also learned how to use dropDuplicates()
+the method that is used to get the distinct values of rows (all columns) and also learned how to use dropDuplicates()

-to get the distinct and finally learned using dropDuplicates() function to get distinct of multiple columns.
+to get the distinct and finally learned to use dropDuplicates() function to get distinct multiple columns.

 Happy Learning !!